ihorkatkov/beetle/doc_src/CreatingBackends.md

 # Creating Backends

-See `Hammer.Backend.ETS` for a realistic example of a Hammer Backend module.
+See `Beetle.Backend.ETS` for a realistic example of a Beetle Backend module.

-Backends for Hammer are expected to implement the [Hammer.Backend](/hammer/Hammer.Backend.html) behaviour, and be named something like `Hammer.Backend.Foo`.
+Backends for Beetle are expected to implement the [Beetle.Backend](/beetle/Beetle.Backend.html) behaviour, and be named something like `Beetle.Backend.Foo`.
 Several instances of the backend worker will be started as a worker pool (using the poolboy library), and so backend processes should not assume that there is only one instance of this server process.

-## The `Hammer.Backend` behaviour
+## The `Beetle.Backend` behaviour

 The expected backend api is as follows: